r-grandorder/tri-hermes/en/pages/Lostbelt/gotterdamerung.md

 You protected me.
 If it hadn't been for you,Surtr's fiery sword would have killed me...

 **Brynhild:**
-You protected the shield-maiden, the emperor, and the {(M) boy /(F) girl} fighting to save humanity.
+You protected the shield-maiden, the emperor, and the [♂ boy /♀ girl] fighting to save humanity.
 You kept this world's hope alive.

 **Sigurd:**
 Of course.